redhat-developer/odo/website/docs/getting-started/basics.md

   Example of services: MySQL, Redis.

 #### Devfile
   A devfile is a portable YAML file containing the definition of a component and its related URLs, storages and services.
-See [Devfile](../architecture/devfile.md) to know more about devfile.
+See Devfile <!--TODO: Add link to devfile in architecture section when ready--> to know more about devfile.